peter88213/aeon2yw/docs/tutorial.md

 ## Create a new timeline from a yWriter project

 - First create a new timeline in the yWriter project folder with the same name as the yWriter project.
 Preferably use the supplied "yWriter" template.
-Add a "Narrative" arc.
 - Then synchronize this timeline with your yWriter project as described above.